fzhcary/sql/SQL_review.md

 FROM enrolled e)
 ```

--- you can refer outer query from inner query.
-find all courses that has no students enrolled in it
+- find all courses that has no students enrolled in it (you can refer outer query from inner query.)
 ```
 SELECT *
 FROM course c